teholm/amazon-guardduty-hands-on/docs/scenario1/index.md

 > GuardDuty uses managed threat intelligence provided by AWS Security and third-party providers, such as ProofPoint and CrowdStike.
 You can expand the monitoring scope of GuardDuty by configuring it to use your own custom trusted IP lists and threat lists.
 If you setup a Master/Member GuardDuty structure, users from the Master GuardDuty account can manage trusted IP lists and threats lists and they are inherited by the member accounts.
 Users from the member accounts are not able to modify the lists.

-**Scenario Notes:**
+??? info
 	The EC2 instance indicated by this finding is actually just connecting to an [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) (EIP) on another instance in the same VPC to keep the scenario localized to your environment.
 The CloudFormation template automatically created the threat list and added the EIP for the malicious instance to the list.

 ### View the CloudWatch Event rule